ingowald/barney/README.md

 look at interval subdivision methods? recursive element subdivsion methods? subdivide (only) until num woodcock steps < const.

+## look into "separate pass" for unstructured

+problem right now is that unstructured meshes are "primitmives" in the optix scene graph like any other - bu theyr'e much bigger (spatially) and muuuuch more costly than others; and will suffer far more from divergence issues; can also not do hardware-accelerated queries because these would have to be done from in isec program which does't work.

+idea: use current optix world only for triangles, spheres, etc; and have all umeshes be done in a separate pass. this pas could then do restart-based marching from leaf to leaf; and do the rest either in cuda (with full blocsk and compaction etcpp), or in its own raygen program where we can trace rays for queries.

 # UNSORTED

 saved cmd-lines: